redrobbo/google/README.md

 # Editing Post
 You can only delete or edit a post if you are the user that created the post.
 If you are said user then you can click the update button to change info or upload a picture.

+# Requirements For Hard Run
+You will need to pip install the following for py run of the project!
+- Flask
+- Flask-SQLAlchemy
+- Flask-Bcrypt
+- Flask-Login
+- Flask-Mail
+- Flask-WTF
+- WTForms
+- PIL
+- Secrets
+- Os
+- ItsDangerous